cookienocreams/small_rna/README.md

 You will need to have Julia installed on your computer before starting.
 Julia can be installed from here: https://julialang.org/downloads/

- ## Note: This currently only supports the Upcoming release: v1.10.0-beta2
+ ## Note: This currently only compiles under the Upcoming release: v1.10.0-beta2
- There is a bug in the Plots library that prevents packages from being complied using PackageCompiler.
+ There is a bug in the Plots library that prevents packages from being complied using PackageCompiler, see [Plots.lj issue #825](https://github.com/JuliaLang/PackageCompiler.jl/issues/825).
  It should be fixed in v1.10, once that releases.
 Versions < v1.8.5 may also work.

 Download the git repository using git or manually and change into the repository folder.